Whistleblower protection in the United States: State law

-Some states have statutes regarding whistleblowing protections, for example, New York.
-A school nurse who was fired due to mandated reporting of a single case of child abuse that was allegedly "covered up," could seek protection under New York law.
+Some states have statutes regarding whistleblowing protections.
+One of these states is New York; a school nurse who was fired due to mandated reporting of a single case of child abuse that was allegedly "covered up" could seek protection under New York law.

 U.S. labor law and policy

 Employer activity that is not prohibited by law is usually permitted.
 Ignorance of the law does not make something legal.
 Managers cannot order people to participate in situations involving something that is illegal, unethical, or unhealthful.
 When a worker feels that this is the case, they may file a dispute.
 Workers will often prevail if some kind of law or public policy can be used to justify a dispute.
 When a dispute goes to grievance, then laws and policies need to be cited, otherwise, the dispute may fail.

 The Prohibited Personnel Practices Act amended United States Code, Title 5: Government Organization and Employees to provide federal employees with whistleblower protection.
 The law forbids retaliation for whistleblowing.

 One of the more pressing concerns is workplace safety.
 Failure to satisfy building codes established by the International Code Council can have a negative impact on occupational safety.
 Buildings constructed before 1990 probably do not satisfy these requirements.

 As an example, managers may not recognize the reason for elevated illness rates when fresh air ventilation for the building is shut down.
 The building no longer satisfies OSHA laws and building codes without fresh air.
 EPA recommends fresh air exchange of no less than 15 cfm/person to prevent the accumulation of toxic chemicals in the air, like the carbon dioxide that is exhaled in human breath.
 Inadequate fresh air will cause illness or death due to excess buildup of toxic gasses inside buildings.

 Building codes applicable to most areas of the United States are as follows: